-Before my father bought Great Spruce Head Island on the coast of Maine, our summers were spent in different places; one summer with cousins of father's in Peterboro, New Hampshire and another camping in the Canadian Rockies.
-Ever since his college days, father had gone camping and exploring in the Rockies, at first with college friends and later with mother and their married friends before my sister and brothers and I were old enough to accompany them.
-When my father was a young man the Canadian Rockies were still a wild and unmapped wilderness and the Canadian Pacific Railroad had not long been in operation.
-Father tells of the time he and his companions, on their return to civilization, bearded and carrying rifles, flagged down a Canadian Pacific passenger train.
+Before my father bought Great Spruce Head Island in the Coast of Penobscot Bay, Maine our summers were spent in different places; one summer with cousins of my father's in Peterboro, New Hampshire and another camping in the Canadian Rockies.
+Ever since his college days father had gone taxthe camping and exploring in the Rockies, at first with college friends and later with mother and their married friends before old enough still a When my father was a young man the Canadian Rockies were still wild wilderness long been in operation.
+Father tells of the time he and his companions carrying on their return to civilization, bearded and armed with rifles, flagged down a Canadian Pacific passerger train.
 The terrified passengers were convinced that they were being held up by train robbers.

 The first summer we were taken camping in the Canadian Rockies was at the beginning of my friendship with Fairbank.
-He was being sent to a boys camp in Wisconsin and wanted me to go with him and I was torn between spending a month with him or with father and mother and my brother and sister in the Rockies.
-I was permitted to make the choice myself, but was urged to choose the Canadian west, which fortunately I was wise enough to do.
-Fairbank was very upset and our friendship came close to perishing on that reef of dispute, but when we both returned at summer's end, all differences were forgotten.
-Due to Fairbank's diplomatic and nonagressive nature, we never had another serious dispute.
-In 1913 when our summers on our Maine island began, the Carpenters had a summer place at Northeast Harbor on Mt.
+He was being sent to a boys camp in Wisconsin and wanted me to go with him and I was torn or with between spending a month with him father and mother and my brother and I was permitted to make the choice myself but sister in the Rockies. the Canadian west was urged to chose camping which fortunately I was wise enough to do.
+Fairbank was very upset and wexparted our friendship came close to perishing on that reef of dispute but when we both returned at summer's end all differences were forgotten.
+Due to Fairbank's diplomatic MATATE and nonagressive nature we never had another serious dispute. /When 1 mx 19 13x our summers on our Maine island began the Carpenters had a summer place at Northeast Harbor on Mt.
 Desert Island.
-I was the oldest boy in my family with three younger brothers; Edward, Fairfield and John with whom I shared less common interest than with boys my age which resulted in their developing a rapport in their play that excluded me.
-In recognition of this relationship and my need for a summer companion, my parents encouraged me to invite Fairbank to the Island for a month.
-After that first year he was invited every summer and became very much will you have more on GetHI taken If secure to in undered to digning preely
+I was permitted to invite Fairbank to visit me for several weeks and after that he cake every summer very much as a member of the family.
+I was the oldest boy in my family with three younger brothers Edward, Fairfield and John with shared whom I had less common interest than with boys my age which resulted in their developing a rapport in their play that excluded me.
+In my parents recognition of this relationship and my need for a summer companion,/ encouraged me to invite Fairbank to the Island for a month.
+After that first year he was invited every summer and became very much a member of the family.